Disney Adventure World

-Walt Disney Studios Park (French: Parc Walt Disney Studios) is the second of two theme parks built at Disneyland Paris in Marne-la-Vallée, France.
+Disney Adventure World (formerly known as Walt Disney Studios Park) is the second of two theme parks built at Disneyland Paris in Marne-la-Vallée, France.
 The park opened on 16 March 2002, and it is owned and operated by the Walt Disney Company through its Experiences division.
 Upon opening, it was dedicated to show business, movie themes, production, and behind-the-scenes.
 In the 2010s, in a similar manner to Disney's Hollywood Studios at Walt Disney World Resort in Florida, it began to distance itself from the original studio backlot theming.
 It entered a new direction of attraction development inspired by Disney stories.
 The park is represented by the Earffel Tower, a water tower with Mickey Mouse ears similar to the one formerly located at Disney's Hollywood Studios, which in turn was inspired by the water tower at the Walt Disney Studios lot in Burbank, California.

-As of 2025, the park is undergoing a overhaul that will double the footprint of the park, adding a World of Frozen land.
-As part of the project, the park will be renamed Disney Adventure World in Spring 2026.
+In 2024, the park hosted 5.59 million visitors, making it the 20th-most visited theme park in the world and the fourth-most visited in Europe.

-In 2023, the park hosted 5.7 million visitors, making it the 20th-most visited theme park in the world and the third-most visited in Europe.
+In 2026, the park underwent a overhaul that would double the footprint of the park, adding Adventure Way featuring a new central lake, Adventure Bay, and a World of Frozen land.